APogue/APogue.github.io/_drafts/protest_activities/2024-11-21-Protest-activities-interviews.md

 - How do you define Zionism?

 ### Hillel (Bella)

+- [3rd party IG post](https://www.instagram.com/reel/C4yVx9crpDa/), knowing this was endorsed by SJP and UCLA Divest, did incidents like this cause fear among Jewish students (this feels like a leading question, based on my hypothesis)

 - Was the petition to have Verdugo impeached acknowledged by anyone on campus